taldoron84/xap-docs-sbp/dotnet-your-first-xap-application.markdown

 {{% /tab %}}
 {{% /tabs %}}

 The `Feed()` method does the actual work, by creating a new `Data` object with random data in an unprocessed state every second, and feeds it to the cluster.
-Additionaly every number of iterations it displays the statistics of processing of a certain type by executing a remote service which the processors expose.
+Additionally  every number of iterations it displays the statistics of processing of a certain type by executing a remote service which the processors expose.
 It does so by using an [Executor based remoting proxy]({{%latestneturl%}}/executor-based-remoting.html) to the remote service which is hosted in the grid.

 # Building the Example